-Mr. Crockett has handled cases which involve intellectual property; airline and hotel antitrust, real estate development of large-scale residential and commercial development (including as lead counsel for 20 years to resist challenges to the Playa Vista development), the Lanham Act, trade secret, personal injury tort defense, mass tort defense, airport regulation and eminent domain, pipeline and power line eminent domain, Clean Water Act and Endangered Species permit challenges, Coastal Zone development, California Environmental Quality Act and National Environmental Policy Act permitted developments, real estate developments involving major league football and baseball stadiums and the Staples Center and Import/Export Clause taxation of an air frame manufacturer.
+Mr. Crockett has handled cases which involve intellectual property; airline and hotel antitrust, real estate development of large-scale residential and commercial development (including as lead counsel for 20 years to resist challenges to the Playa Vista development), the Lanham Act, trade secret, personal injury tort defense (wrongful death in a chemical tank; sexual abuse of minors, pipeline gas explosion), mass tort defense (pipeline adjacency), airport regulation and eminent domain, pipeline and power line eminent domain, Clean Water Act and Endangered Species permit challenges, Coastal Zone development, California Environmental Quality Act and National Environmental Policy Act permitted developments, real estate developments involving major league football and baseball stadiums and the Staples Center and Import/Export Clause taxation of an air frame manufacturer.

 In 2014, the State Bar’s California Lawyer magazine named him, along with 61 others, “Lawyer of the Year” for work he did on behalf of the ACLU in an education matter.

 Thompson Reuters has named him a “Los Angeles Super Lawyer” in 2005, 2010, 2017 and 2018.
 He served as an editor of the County Bar’s Los Angeles Lawyer magazine for several years in the 1980s.

 Mr. Crockett has been a panelist on MCLE presentations relating to expert witnesses, trial techniques and environmental issues.